chingu-voyages/v25-bears-team-05/README.md

     - `$ heroku git:remote -a <your heroku app name>`

 ### Deploy
-1. Set environment varibles on Heroku app (if first time or they've changed)
+1. Set environment variables on Heroku app (if first time or they've changed)
     - `$ heroku config:set $(<.env) $(<app/.env)`
 1. Deploy a branch to heroku master
     - `$ git push heroku <your branch to deploy>:master`